Aysha-skhan/Problem-Solving/README.md

 - **codes** - Contains python code.
 - **data_structures** - Implementations of common data structures (e.g., stacks, queues, linked lists).
 - **algorithms** - A library of algorithms (e.g., sorting, searching, recursion) that are often used to solve the problems.
-- **README.md** - Overview of the repository, including instructions for setup and contributing.

 ## Getting Started